tuck1s/gen-SparkPost-Lists-python/README.md

 - metadata is a randomised customer ID
 - substitution_data contains a random memberType and random US postal-code / state
 - tags contain zero or more avocado varieties

+## Suppression List - updated format
+The suppression list output now reflects current (Aug 2017) recommended SparkPost .csv format, with columns `recipient,type,description`

+Subaccount is no longer a column in the file - instead it's selected at import-time via the SparkPost UI.

 ## External dependencies
 https://github.com/treyhunner/names